A guide to the PGD process

 We work to an established programme which has been validated over hundreds of treatments.

-This programme is fully explained on this website and in our printed information.
+This programme is fully explained on this website and in our detailed information.
 In the interests of all patients, no variations to this treatment programme are permissible under any circumstances.
 Anyone unwilling to comply with this provision will be excluded from the programme.

 Stages 1 & 2: Down-regulation and stimulation of the natural female hormonal cycle .

 The availability of multiple eggs is essential so that our embryologists can fertilise a number of eggs with the partner’s sperm prior to gender selection and replace the chosen embryos into the female’s uterus.

 1. We down-regulate the woman’s natural hormones, using a daily injection for 14 days.
 This switches off the release of hormones which normally stimulate the ovaries.
 The injection is started on Day 21 of the menstrual cycle and is used for approximately 14 days.
 This is followed by an examination, blood test or scan at the end of the woman’s period using the injection to ensure that full down-regulation has been achieved.

 2. The stimulation phase is when daily injections containing the human gonadotrophin hormones (egg maturing hormones) are administered by sub-cutaneous injection for a period of 10 to 14 days to stimulate the ovaries into producing a number of egg follicles.
 A series of scans help determine the rate of follicular growth in each ovary and further blood tests may be done to confirm follicular development.

 3. After 10 or 11 days, a different type of hormone is administered to complete the follicle ripening process and prepare the follicles for egg collection.
 This last phase of treatment is, in most cases, carried out before the couple travels to an associate clinics abroad for the remaining stages to be completed.

 Stage 3: Egg Collection